klodr/gogcli/README.md

-# 📮gog — Google in your terminal: Gmail,Cal,Drive,Contacts
+# 📮 gog — Google in your terminal

 Minimal Google CLI in Go for: